Diagnostic imaging in Manchester, New Hampshire

 Lung cancer is the leading cause of cancer death in New Hampshire and the United States.
 Unlike many other types of cancer, people do not seek out screening as often.
 As a result, lung cancer is diagnosed often at a later stage when treatment is difficult.

-The aim of lung cancer screening is to find lung cancer in its earlier stages, when it is easier to treat and often before any symptoms are noticeable.
+Lung cancer screenings aim to find lung cancer in its earlier stages, when it’s easier to treat and often before any symptoms are noticeable.

 Low-dose computed tomography (LDCT) screenings are recommended for people between the ages of 50 and 77 who have a smoking history of 20 years or more (20 pack-years), currently smoke or quit within the past 15 years.

-You must complete a shared decision making visit with your provider before having a LDCT.
+You must complete a shared decision making visit with your doctor before having a LDCT.

-A low-dose CT Scan of the chest is a very quick, painless procedure that takes only a few minutes to perform and exposes you to a much lower dose of radiation than a traditional chest CT scan.
+A low dose CT chest scan is a quick, painless procedure.
+Lasting only a few minutes, a LDCT exposes you to a much lower dose of radiation than a traditional chest CT scan.

-Your examination will be interpreted by a radiologist and your results are shared with your physician.
-If you have a finding on your CT that needs further evaluation, your doctor will talk to you about next steps.
-Our physicians work together closely so you can receive the care you need.
+Your examination is interpreted by a radiologist, and your results are shared with your doctor.
+If your CT needs further evaluation, your doctor will talk to you about next steps.
+At Catholic Medical Center, we work together closely across disciplines so you receive the care you need.

 Prostate cancer screenings

-MRIs are used to get detailed images of the inside of a person’s body.
-It’s a technology that is especially good at looking at soft tissue.
-Prostate MRI helps detect whether there is cancer in the prostate, how aggressive and how advanced it is.
+MRIs capture detailed images of your body, especially soft tissue and internal organs.
+Prostate MRIs help detect cancer in the prostate and determine how aggressive and advanced it is.
 Prostate cancer, when detected early enough, is highly treatable.

-A prostate MRI may be ordered for a patient who has the symptoms of prostate cancer but has had a negative biopsy.
-It can also help locate and stage a prostate tumor to help determine the right course of treatment.
-Because there is no radiation exposure with an MRI, it can be repeated to monitor a tumor without the need for repeat biopsies.
+A doctor might order a prostate MRI for someone who has prostate cancer symptoms but their biopsy results were negative.
+It can also help locate and stage a prostate tumor to determine the right treatment plan.
+Because there is no radiation exposure, you can receive multiple MRIs to monitor a tumor without recurring biopsies.

 Recurrent prostate cancer screenings